top of page

 Building A Lemax Miniature Scene

-In the world of Lemax, it brings with it miniatures of different occasions.
-A local friend, Michelle, collects Lemax and has been slowly building it over several years.
-She's meticulous and carefully sets up and packs away her village, year after year.
+In the world of Lemax, miniatures bring joy for every occasion.
+A local friend, Michelle, has been collecting Lemax for years.
+She’s meticulous, carefully setting up and packing away her village year after year.

-If you have any tips or more advice to share with this hobby, leave your comments in the blog below.
-I am eager to learn more.
+If you have any tips or advice to share about this hobby, please leave your comments in the blog below.
+I’m eager to learn more!

-Michelle highly suggested staying loyal to the Caddington Collection as the theming really works well together.
-Let's face it, it's not a cheap hobby and shopping for the buildings and accessories is a creative adventure on its own.
+Michelle highly recommends sticking to the Caddington Collection.
+The theming works beautifully together.
+Let’s face it, this isn’t a cheap hobby!
+Shopping for buildings and accessories is an adventure in itself.

-While I don't have proof, I had an extensive train collection and set up that spanned most of the basement in my parents' house when I was a child.
+I don’t have proof, but I once had an extensive train collection that spanned most of my parents' basement.
 It was scaled to HO.
-It was an expensive hobby as a child, and so building out the train layout and scenery was a very slow process.
-It may be responsible for my love of miniatures—storytelling from a manufacturer's perspective, piecing things together to convey the ambiance of the layout.
-It's a creative art all to its own.
+As a child, it was an expensive hobby, and building out the train layout took time.
+Perhaps that’s why I love miniatures so much—storytelling from a manufacturer’s perspective, piecing things together to create ambiance.
+It’s a creative art all its own.

-My mother, being the woman she was, in her not letting people suffer, allowed extended family to move into our home, and she ended the free space in the house, and everything was thrown away.
+My mother, being the kind-hearted woman she was, allowed extended family to move into our home.
+Unfortunately, that meant the free space disappeared, and everything was thrown away.

 Pricing Tips for Lemax

-I was afraid I wasn't doing it justice, so I called Michelle to ask where to start.
-You see, her pool table is really amazing.
-She's got to know something about this hobby, right!?
+I was a bit nervous about diving into this hobby, so I called Michelle for advice.
+Her pool table setup is absolutely amazing!
+She’s got to know something about this hobby, right?

-I didn't find Lemax online for the prices I wanted to pay.
-Call me cheap.
-Michelle confirmed with me that she didn't know a location online that does sales as they probably don't need to.
+• Online prices can be tricky.
+I didn’t find Lemax online at prices I liked.
+Call me cheap, but Michelle confirmed she didn’t know of any online locations that offer sales.
+They probably don’t need to!

 Where to Start for Setting Up Lemax

-Use a paper towel and paper mache to cover the styrofoam, shaping and painting to your liking.
-The paper towel will be smoother, creating luxurious snow drifts.
+• Cover with paper mache.
+Use paper towels and paper mache to shape and paint your scenery.
+The paper towel creates smooth, luxurious snow drifts.

-I had a question about sinking the buildings a bit so they don't look like houses sitting on top of a surface.
-She had tips about that, too.
+I had a question about sinking the buildings a bit so they don’t look like they’re just sitting on top of the surface.
+Michelle had tips for that, too!

-Place the building onto a piece of styrofoam and trace around the edge.
-Use a styrofoam wire cutter to cut out the shape.
-For myself, I would label each cutout on the underside, as buildings are not the same in the base.
+• Create cutouts for buildings.
+Place the building on a piece of styrofoam and trace around it.
+Cut out the shape with a styrofoam wire cutter.
+Label each cutout on the underside, as buildings vary in base size.

-Use loose-looking snow to sprinkle over imperfections and gaps.
-She collects the loose snow at the end of the season to reuse again year after year.
+• Sprinkle loose snow.
+Cover imperfections and gaps with loose snow.
+Michelle collects this at the end of the season to reuse year after year.

 Lemax Storage

-Lemax knows you take collecting these seriously.
-Each box features customized packaging to securely hold the item without crushing it.
-Please don't waste your money collecting these and toss them like Rambo into a box at the end of the season.
-Take care, and these should last you a lifetime.
+Lemax knows you take collecting seriously.
+Each box features customized packaging to securely hold the items without crushing them.
+Please don’t toss them like Rambo into a box at the end of the season!
+Take care of your collection; it should last you a lifetime.

-It takes Michelle well over a solid week to set up, and she will leave it up for three months.
-She's invested in the hobby and wants to enjoy it for more than just a quick few weeks leading up to Christmas.
-Go to her house in spring; it's still set up, as it gives her tremendous joy and happiness to look out at the village and create her own storylines.
+Setting up takes Michelle over a solid week, and she leaves it up for three months.
+She’s invested in this hobby and wants to enjoy it longer than just a few weeks leading up to Christmas.
+If you visit her in spring, it’s still set up!
+It brings her joy and happiness to look out at the village and create her own storylines.

-Hobbies are personal, enjoy what makes you happy and to anyone crafting on your idea, tough...
-Especially if they don't live in your house, they really don't have a say, do they!?
+Hobbies are personal.
+Enjoy what makes you happy!
+And to anyone crafting on your idea, tough luck!
+Especially if they don’t live in your house, they really don’t have a say, do they!?

 $50